• Skip to primary navigation

 Dana Cummings: Oh, no. It’s just an expression.
 I’m joking.

-Brax: [over phone] Since when are accountants difficult to ventilate?
+Brax: Since when are accountants difficult to ventilate?
 Dead?
 Christ, What did he do, hit him over the head with an adding machine?
 Oh, God.
 Alright, just put me in touch with the client.
 I’ll handle this accountant myself.

 Dana Cummings: Running isn’t an option for me.
 I can’t just walk out on my life!
 We have to go to the police.
 That’s what normal, taxpaying people do!